microgrid/Simulink-microgrid/README.md

 - [ ] Add support for multi-core.
 - [x] Add OS X support
 - [ ] Run simulation on OS X
+- [ ] Check the name of the previous master thesis